mechanicalsea/spectra/README.md

 # spectra_torch

 This library provides common spectra features from an audio signal including MFCCs and filter bank energies.
-This library mimics the library [`python_speech_features`](https://github.com/jameslyons/python_speech_features) but **Pytorch-style** which would give you more information.
+This library mimics the library [`python_speech_features`](https://github.com/jameslyons/python_speech_features) but **Pytorch-style**.

 Use: Rui Wang.
-(2020, february 26). mechanicalsea/spectra: release v0.2.2 (Version 0.6.1).
+(2020, february 26). mechanicalsea/spectra: release v0.2.2 (Version 0.2.2).

 ## Installation

 This library is avaliable on pypi.org

-To install from pipit:
+To install from Pypi:

 ```
 pip install --upgrade spectra-torch